Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6

 \subsubsection{Del Pezzo surfaces and rational elliptic surfaces}

 A del Pezzo surface over a field $k$ is a smooth, projective, geometrically integral surface $X$ over $k$ with an ample anticanonical divisor $-K_X$.
 Del Pezzo surfaces are classified by their degree $d:=K_X^2$, an integer $1\leq d\leq9$.
-It has been proven that if $X$ is not geometrically isomorphic to $\P^1\times\P^1$, then $X$ is isomorphic to the blowup of $\P^1$ in $9-d$ points in ''general position'', cf. \cite[Chap.
+It has been proven that if $X$ is not geometrically $\overline{k}$-isomorphic to $\P^1\times\P^1$, then $X$ is $\overline{k}$-isomorphic to the blowup of $\P^2$ in $9-d$ points in ''general position'', cf. \cite[Chap.
 8.1]{Dolgachev_geometry}.

 An elliptic surface over $k$ with base $\P^1$ is a smooth projective surface $\E$ together with a map $\pi:\E\rightarrow\P^1$ such that the general fibre of $\pi$ is a smooth connected curve $E$ of genus one.
 We assume that $\pi$ has a section: $\E$ is thus a family of elliptic curves away from finitely many fibres, and admits a Weierstrass equation as an elliptic curve over $k(t)$.
 We say that $\E$ is rational if it is birational to $\P^2$.

-A rational elliptic surface is isomorphic to $\P^2$ blown-up in the fundamental locus of a pencil of plane cubics: thus by choosing carefully $d$ points on a del Pezzo surface, one obtains a rational elliptic surface $\E$.
-In particular if $d=1$, then the blowup of the base point of the anticanonical linear system of $X$ allows to obtain a rational elliptic surface $\E$\footnote{In terms of equation: $X$ is isomorphic to a smooth sextic hypersurface in the weighted projective space $\P^1(1,1,2,3)$ defined by the equation $y^2=x^3+F(m,n)x+G(m,n)$, with $F,G$ homogeneous polynomials of degree respectively 4 and 6 (\cite[Theorem III.3.5]{Kollar}).
+A rational elliptic surface is $\overline{k}$-isomorphic to $\P^2$ blown-up in the fundamental locus of a pencil of plane cubics: thus by choosing carefully $d$ points on a del Pezzo surface, one obtains a rational elliptic surface $\E$.

+In particular if $d=1$, then the blowup of the base point of the anticanonical linear system of $X$ allows to obtain a rational elliptic surface $\E$.
+In terms of equation: $X$ is isomorphic to a smooth sextic hypersurface in the weighted projective space $\P^1(1,1,2,3)$ defined by the equation $y^2=x^3+F(m,n)x+G(m,n)$, with $F,G$ homogeneous polynomials of degree respectively 4 and 6 (\cite[Theorem III.3.5]{Kollar}).
 The converse is also true.
 The base point of the anticanonical system is $P:=[0,0,1,1]$: and the blow-up of $X$ at $P$ gives the surface $\E$ in $\P^3$ with equation $y^2=x^3+f(t)x+g(t)$ where $f(t)=F(t,1)$ and $g(t)=G(t,1)$.
-Then $\E$ is a rational elliptic surface (\cite{Miranda}).}.
+Then $\E$ is a rational elliptic surface (\cite{Miranda}).

 A rational elliptic surface obtained through this process has only irreducible fibres (of Kodaira type $I_1$ or $II$).
-Moreover, it reaches the maximum of 8 independent rational sections of the Mordell-Weil lattice and the torsion subgroup of the generic fibre is trivial, cf. \cite{Oguiso_Shioda}.
+Moreover, it reaches the maximum of 8 independent rational sections over $\overline{k}$ of the Mordell-Weil lattice and the torsion subgroup of the generic fibre is trivial, cf. \cite{Oguiso_Shioda}.